glFusion/profile/README.md

 =======

 Custom Profile plugin for glFusion
-Release 1.1.4
+Release 1.2.0

-The Custom Profile plugin for glFusion allows the administrator to create custom profile elements for user acccounts.
-Prevously, this required significant cusom programming and template modification.
+The Custom Profile plugin for glFusion allows the administrator to create custom profile elements for user accounts without cusom programming and template modifications.

 This plugin requires the LGLib plugin for message handling and other functions.
 To enable messages to the user, add
     {lglib_messages}
-shortly after the <body> tag in {layout_dir}/header.thtml.
+shortly after the `<body>` tag in `{layout_dir}/header.thtml`.
 This is where alerts about missing or invalid field data will be displayed.

 Known Issues